webcomics/dosage/doc/web/content/comics/SmackJeeves_PMDVictoryFire.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>Sometimes the most interesting stories come from the strangest places.
 Victory Fire starts off as most Mystery Dungeon comics do, a human comes to the pokemon world.
 But THAT'S where the similarities end....
-New pages are posted on Tuesdays and Fridays, please check back :)</td>
+New pages are posted on Tuesdays and Fridays, please check back :) **Broken images?
+SmackJeeves servers playing up?
+VF is mirrored on sulfurbunny.deviantart.com **</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://victoryfire.smackjeeves.com/comics/">http://victoryfire.smackjeeves.com/comics/</a></td>